coryflad/bike-weather-api-capstone/README.md

 # bike-weather-api-capstone

-The bike weather app allows you to view the current weather data in order to plan for your bike route.
-A 3 day future forecast will be provided to provide the user with to help aid in future rides.
+The bike weather app allows you to view the current weather data in order to plan for your bike route on that day.
+A 3 day future forecast will be provided aid for future planning

 ### Working Prototype